SirMeows/kea-system-integration/SI_04b_database_granular_access/README.md

-# 03b [Pair] Database granular access
+# 04b [Pair] Database granular data access

-This is a pair-wise project but the hand-in is individual.

-Work in pairs (two and two).
-Switch role as exposee and integrator.
+**Type**: Work in pairs.
+Switch role between exposee and integrator.

-The point of creating users that have granular access will make having a REST API redundant.
-This is integration at a database level.
+**Hand-in**: The hand-in is individual for the mandatory.
+While this is a pairwise project, the pairs should not end up with the same files.

+---

+## Granular Data Access

+Access control could be part of the assignment but the end-goal is to achieve granularity in accessing the smallest possible unit of data.

+Setting up roles and granting them permissions for write/read/both is part of the process but we are focused on the data.

+In order to achieve this, a database must be selected that allows for the most granular access to data as possible.

+---

+## Working in pairs

+Switch role between exposee and integrator.

+There is a Teams channel in the System Integration room called `Without_a_pair`.
+Use this channel to find a partner.

-## Exposee
+### Exposee

 Create a page that documents a way to access the data.
+It must contain all necessary information for the integrator to connect to the database.

+Since the integrator integrates at the database level, any API code is redundant.
+It's a no-code assignment.

-## Integrator
+### Integrator

 Connect to the database and try to manipulate the data.
 Do also try to write to tables/collections you aren’t allowed to.

-If the documentation is insufficient then help your partner by telling them to add the necessary information in the documentation rather than having them only fix it in production.
+If the documentation is insufficient then help your partner by telling them to add the necessary information in the documentation rather than getting this information over private messages.

+You are not allowed to write any code.
+Connect through a database CLI.

+---

 ## Do it again

 Switch roles between exposee and integrator.
 Work independently.
 Absolutely do not sit together and solve the assignment.
-Agreeing on a database that both use is not a good sign.
+Agreeing on a database that both use is a bad omen.

+---

 ## Requirements

-**Deploy**: The database must be hosted at some point.
-No requirement regarding keeping them hosted for the exam.
-That’s why thorough documentation and screenshots is important to bring to the exam.
+**Access**: The exposee can choose to deploy the database, create a Docker image or HTTP tunnel.
+There's no requirement regarding keeping the database hosted for the exam.
+That’s why thorough documentation and screenshots is important for the exam.

 **Granularity**: There must be data that the integrator: